 Residential Construction is defined as any construction that is not considered commercial in nature.
 The value, safety, and code compliance of your structure is heavily dependent on obtaining a building permit prior to construction or installation.
-You may submit for your Residential permit either online or in person by following the steps listed below.
+You may submit for your Residential permit online by following the steps listed below.

 Know what type of permit application you need to complete.
 Need help with this?
 Read the guide on application types.

 Make sure you have your site plans.
 View a typical site plan example.